ClusterHQ/flocker/docs/docker-integration/install-client.rst

 Next Step
 =========

+You have now installed the Flocker client.
-The next section describes your next step - :ref:`Installing the Flocker Node Services<installing-flocker-node-docker>`.
+The next step is to  :ref:`install the Flocker node services<installing-flocker-node-docker>`.

+If you want to return to the menu for manually installing Flocker with Docker Swarm, click :ref:`here <installing-flocker-with-docker>`.